taowen/vite-howto/packages/SSR/dev-client-server-together/README.md

 `vite build client` should package every client-entry.js dependency, the javascripts should be collected, merged and minified.
 In this example, css in js is not possible yet, it will be covered in next example.

 ## Solution Walkthrough

-Vite assumes majority user will write CSR application.
-It does not have out of box support for node server application.

 ### build server